Caregiver Family Conflict

 Navigating sibling disagreements and unequal caregiving

 Nothing fractures families quite like caring for aging parents.
 Old rivalries resurface.
-Resentments about who does more—or less—simmer and boil over.
+Resentments about who does more, or less, simmer and boil over.
 Siblings who haven't spoken in years must suddenly make life-and-death decisions together.
 The one doing most of the work feels invisible.
 The one living far away feels guilty and excluded.

 You're not alone.
-Family conflict is one of the most common—and painful—parts of caregiving.
+Family conflict is one of the most common, and painful, parts of caregiving.
 Understanding why it happens and how to navigate it can help you survive this chapter without losing your siblings, your sanity, or your relationship with your parent.

 Why Caregiving Brings Out the Worst

 Caregiving stress activates our oldest patterns.
 Adult siblings regress to childhood roles.
 Unresolved issues from decades ago suddenly matter again.
-Add exhaustion, grief, fear of loss, and high-stakes decisions—it's a perfect storm for conflict.
+Add exhaustion, grief, fear of loss, and high-stakes decisions, it's a perfect storm for conflict.

 Common Sources of Conflict